Structuring seasonal rate calendars in Python

 Key validation checkpoints for pipeline engineers:

-closed="left"ensures that2025-06-01 00:00:00belongs to the June season, not May, preventing double-counting on checkout dates. - Priority Conflicts: The overlap checker enforces strict precedence.
-If two high-priority events collide, the pipeline should reject the addition and alert revenue managers rather than silently merging rates.
+• Priority Conflicts: The overlap checker enforces strict precedence.
+If two high-priority events collide, the pipeline rejects the addition and alerts revenue managers rather than silently merging rates.

 For comprehensive interval arithmetic and boundary handling, consult the official pandas IntervalIndex documentation and Python’s zoneinfo standard library.